jeanc18rlos/dental-vip-cms/src/pages/en/specialties/orthodontics/aesthetic-braces.md

   - title: Because we want to satisfy all your expectations!
     text: Beautiful, radiant and natural smiles at any age.
-In recent years, the use of aesthetic appliances has significantly increased the acceptance and satisfaction rates in all our orthodontic treatments.
+In recent years, the use of aesthetic appliances has significantly increased the acceptance and satisfaction rates of all our orthodontic treatments.
 blockGallery:
   img:
     display: false